 The starting point for strategic RMD-taking is to find the amount you're obligated to take out.
 All traditional IRAs (not Roth) are subject to RMDs; that includes SEP and Simple IRAs, as well as plain-vanilla traditional IRAs.
 Assets in company-retirement plans (including Roth 401(k)s) are also subject to RMDs, as are inherited IRAs.

 But don't necessarily stop there.
 One aspect of RMDs that helps you be strategic is that you don't have to take an RMD from each account.
-For example, you can add your RMD amounts from all of the IRAs in your name (SEP, SIMPLE, and traditional) and take a single withdrawal from just one of the accounts.
+For example, you can add your RMD amounts from all of the IRAs in your name (SEP, Simple, and traditional) and take a single withdrawal from just one of the accounts.
 RMDs from multiple 403(b) plans can also be consolidated in this fashion, as can RMDs from inherited IRAs.

 Yet it's also important to bear in mind which RMDs can't be consolidated.
-If you have both an inherited IRA and a traditional IRA, you must take separate RMDs from each account (using separate tables).
+If you have both an inherited IRA and a traditional IRA, you must take separate RMDs from each account.
 If you hold both a qualified company retirement plan and an IRA, you must take separate RMDs from each account.
 If you have multiple qualified plans and are subject to RMDs, you must fulfill your RMD obligations for each account rather than consolidate.
 It's also worth noting that spouses can't combine their RMDs and take the amount from just one of their IRAs.
 (Even though your finances may be combined, the accounts are in each of your names, not joint.)

 Step 2: Survey your asset allocation.

 Armed with your RMD amount(s), turn your attention to your portfolio.
 Start by getting an X-Ray view of your portfolio's asset allocation; compare that to your target allocations.
 If you identify imbalances, you may be able to address them, at least in part, with strategic pruning of appreciated holdings.
 For many investors who have been taking a hands-off approach to their portfolios, their equity holdings are apt to be enlarged relative to their targets.
-A portfolio that was 60% S&P 500/40% Bloomberg Barclays Aggregate Index 10 years ago would be more than 80% equity today.
+A portfolio that was 60% S&P 500/40% Bloomberg U.S. Aggregate Bond Index 10 years ago would be about 80% equity today.
 And of course, U.S. stocks have dramatically outperformed foreign, though foreign stocks have performed decently in absolute terms.
-Because your portfolio's baseline asset allocation will be the main determinant of how it behaves, it makes sense to pull your RMDs from those asset classes that you'd like to cut back on
+Because your portfolio's baseline asset allocation will be the main determinant of how it behaves, it makes sense to pull your RMDs from those asset classes that you'd like to cut back on.

 Step 3: Identify holdings to trim.

 Once you've identified which asset classes you'd like to trim, scout around for specific holdings to cut.
-Assessing your portfolio's style box and sector exposure is a good next step when identifying holdings to prune; you can use your sales to correct any big imbalances.
+Assessing your portfolio's Morningstar Style Box and sector exposure is a good next step when identifying holdings to prune; you can use your sales to correct any big imbalances.
 Growth stocks have gained substantially more than value names over longer-term trailing periods.
 This is also an ideal time to scout around for holdings that are problematic--or at least less than ideal--from a bottom-up standpoint.
 In other words, your ideal positions to prune would be a high-returning U.S. growth fund that has recently experienced a management change or pushed through an expense-ratio hike.